 Moms look forward to a new morning for a new start each day: after all, the difficulties of the day before must be set aside to face the challenges and joys of whatever is coming next.
-It is even more exciting to look to a whole new year, and in 2018 many of us are trying to make big things happen for ourselves and our families.
+It is even more exciting to look to a whole new year, and this year many of us are trying to make big things happen for ourselves and our families.
 One trusty companion through the days, weeks, and months ahead is a planner that will help you with the whole greeting-the-new-day idea but will also allow you to remember to buy milk and pick up the dry cleaning.

 Pocket monthly planners